BreyBatten/webapi-challenge/answers.md

 Mention two parts of Express that you learned about this week.

 First, I learned what Express was.
 Express is like React for the backend.
 It sits on top of Node.js and adds functionality.
 Second, I learned how to write custom middleware with Express.
+Writing custom middleware has 2 steps.
+First, you need to have a function that takes in 3 or 4 arguments (the request, response, and a function that points to the next middleware) and then you add that function to the middleware queue.
+Any endpoint with the middleware on it will give back some information about the request being made.

 Describe Middleware?